shakiyam/install-OracleDatabase/install-OracleDatabase12.2/README.md

 ### Oracle Database software ###

 Download Oracle Database 12c Release 2 (12.2.0.1) software from [Oracle Software Delivery Cloud](https://edelivery.oracle.com/).
-Then place downloaded file in the $MEDIA folder.
+Then place the downloaded file in the $MEDIA folder.
 (You can set the environment variable $MEDIA to any value you like.)

 * V839960-01.zip

 Configuration
 -------------

-Copy the file `dotenv.sample` to a file named `.env` and rewrite the contents as needed.
+Copy the file `dotenv.sample` to a new file named `.env` and modify the contents as needed.

 ```shell
 MEDIA=/mnt